 Having a shortage of adequate water in your neighborhood should not stop you from keeping a lush lawn.
 It will survive and carry on thriving with as little as one-quarter of an inch of water per week.
 Furthermore, it will survive without water for at least three to four weeks.

 Even Bermuda grass will turn brown if an absolute drought persists beyond four weeks.
 This is your grass’s way of telling you that it has undergone dormancy.
-Do not worry; establishing regular watering will revive your lawn in no time.
+Do not worry, as establishing regular watering will revive your lawn in no time.

 Bermuda is a creeping and invasive grass that can get out of control if not constantly regulated.
 It grows above ground by stolons and underground by means of rhizomes.
 It spread half an inch a day on average.